DIY Clay Horse Flower Pot Tutorial

 When I started, there weren’t any step by step instructions out there on how to make this, and it was a huge headache figuring out the best way to construct my flower pot horse without everything falling apart (let’s just say I wanted to throw it all out the window a time or two before I finally got it figured out!)

-I’ve created a very detailed, step by step tutorial that makes it easy to put together (and you won’t have to go through all the frustrations that I did).
+I’ve created a very detailed, step by step tutorial that makes it a lot easier to put together (and you won’t have to go through all the frustrations that I did).

 …LUCKY YOU!!!!! 🙂